2021 Research Recognition Awards honor faculty, staff contributions

 Each year, the Office of the Vice Dean for Research and Graduate Studies invites faculty and staff of the College of Medicine and Penn State Health Milton S. Hershey Medical Center to submit nominations for the Research Recognition Awards.

-The 2020 awards were presented immediately following the fall Dean’s lecture Oct.
-29.
+The 2021 awards were presented immediately following the spring Dean’s lecture May 11.

 Started in 2014, the Research Recognition Awards honor the outstanding research achievements of Penn State College of Medicine and Penn State Health Milton S. Hershey Medical Center employees.